dataesr/openalex-affiliations/README.md

 A country, as well as international organisations, also want to be able to compare production from one country to another.
 Or understanding the international mobility of researchers is also a matter of interest.

-This repo lists a sample of cases where the country of affiliation present in OpenAlex appears potentially incorrect.
-We have used our own [affiliation-matching tool](https://github.com/dataesr/affiliation-matcher) to detect these cases, and this automatic tool itself is not perfect.
-Nevertheless, we believe that the vast majority of the cases raised here are of interest.

  **October 2023 feedback**

 In **`mismatch_country_asof_20231017.jsonl`**, we list some `raw_affiliation_string` that we detected to provoke country mismatch (and then of course RoR mismatch).
 There are few (around 50 + variants) but they affect many publications.
 We provide also some 'contaminated' DOIs, all published in 2021.